kmh1616/Cac_genome/README.md

 count_every_species_gene_number.pl - use to count every species gene number in each gene famliy clustered by OrthoMCL group.txt file.

 gene_number_and_length_count.pl - use to get gene numbers and length in the collinear blocks from MCScanX result .html file.

+get_gene_from_group.pl - use to get genes of one species in the listed gene famlies.